hkekeli/git-cheatsheet/README.md

 A designer's git cheatsheet.

-I wrote this cheatsheet while learning how to use git.
+I wrote this cheatsheet while learning to use git.
 It has served as a personal reference many times so I'm making it available here.

 ## Commands included: